fitzgen/state_machine_future/CONTRIBUTING.md

 You can install the latest version of `rustfmt` with this command:

 ```
-$ rustup update nightly
+$ rustup component add rustfmt-preview --toolchain nightly
-$ cargo install -f rustfmt-nightly
 ```

-Ensure that `~/.cargo/bin` is on your path.
+Ensure that `~/.rustup/toolchains/$YOUR_HOST_TARGET/bin/` is on your `$PATH`.

-Once that is taken care of, you can (re)format all code by running this command:
+Once that is taken care of, you can (re)format all code by running this command from the root of the repository:

 ```
-$ cargo fmt
+$ cargo +nightly fmt
 ```

-The code style is described in the `rustfmt.toml` file in top level of the repo.

 ## Pull Requests